-Information or Event When to report Major protocol violations/deviations The Principal Investigator must report major protocol deviations to the HSREC within seven calendar days of first hearing of the incident Minor protocol violations/deviations If the principal investigator determines the deviation is minor and has no impact on the study or welfare of participants, no further action is necessary and the deviation can be reported in the next annual continuation report.
+Information or Event When to report Major protocol The Principal Investigator must report major protocol deviations to the violations/deviations HSREC within seven calendar days of first hearing of the incident If the principal investigator determines the deviation is minor and has Minor protocol no impact on the study or welfare of participants, no further action violations/deviations is necessary and the deviation can be reported in the next annual continuation report.
 Study exceptions All study exceptions must receive HSREC approval prior to initiation and must be listed in the subsequent continuation report.